raihaan123/ConDiNozzle/README.md

 2. Install docker on your Linux system with `sudo apt install docker`

-3. Build the image with `sudo docker-compose up`
+3. Build the image with `sudo docker-compose up` - for development, use `sudo docker-compose up --build`